hz-b/rayx/docs/Model/07_Events.md

 Each of these events contains a "snapshot" of the ray at that point in time, and information about what happened at this point (encoded as an "EventType").

-Some typical events include (for more, see the Doxygen documentation):
+The Events are:

+- Uninitialized: The ray was not jet initialized.
+- Emitted: The ray just got emmited by the light source.
-- Just hit: The ray did just intersect with an element.
+- HitElement: The ray did just intersect with an element.
-- Fly off: The ray did not hit any more elements and instead it will now fly in the same direction forever.
+- FatalError: An Error which is Fatal
 - Absorbed: The ray was absorbed by the element.
+- BeyondHorizon: The Ray did not hit any more elements and instead it will now fly in the same direction forever.
+- TooManyEvents: The Event Limit is reached and no more Events for this ray got traced.

 Some EventTypes "finalize" the corresponding ray, preventing it from being processed further.
 Examples for this are "Fly Off" and "Absorbed".

 For more details see the Shared/EventType.h file.